 In the zero-shot setting, all LLMs perform below most of the fine-tuned encoders, whereas few-shot prompting leads to consistent improvements across models.
-GPT-4o in the few-shot setting achieves the strongest overall performance among LLMs, outperforming GPT-3.5-turbo and open-source models (Refer to Table~\ref{tab:labelwise_f1}, Appendix~\ref{app:add_results} for label-wise performance).
-We also observe that, across all models, using the full input $(h_{cited}, s, h_{citing})$ yields higher macro-F1 than variants that omit the citing claim, highlighting the importance of explicitly modeling claim-claim interaction.
-Refer to Appendix~\ref{app:add_results} (Tables~\ref{tab:plm_abl} and~\ref{tab:llm_shots}) for ablation studies.
+GPT-4.1 achieves the strongest overall performance among LLMs.
+Using the full input $(h_{cited}, s, h_{citing})$ consistently improves performance over variants that omit the citation context or one of the claims (ablation studies in Appendix~\ref{app:add_results}).

 \paragraph{Error Analysis.} Qualitative inspection of model errors in Table~\ref{tab:error_qual} (in Appendix~\ref{app:add_results}) reveals two dominant failure modes.
 First, models frequently confuse extension with qualification, particularly when a citing paper applies a prior claim to a new setting while simultaneously introducing constraints.
 Second, models struggle with cases where support or refutation is expressed indirectly.
 Hedging, cautious language, and implicit comparisons can obscure epistemic stance, leading models to default to the background label.
 Overall, the results indicate that while current models can capture coarse scientific stance, they struggle with nuanced claim-level reasoning.